xuhongl/MCW-Serverless-architecture/HOL/HOL step-by-step - Serverless architecture.md

 1. From the Portal, navigate to the blade of your **Resource Group** and select **Delete** in the command bar at the top.

 2. Confirm the deletion by re-typing the **resource group name** and selecting **Delete**.

+3. If you created a different resource group for your virtual machined, be sure to delete that as well.

+4. Optionally, delete the GitHub repository you created for this lab by selecting **settings** and then **Delete this repository** from the GitHub website.

 You should follow all steps provided *after* attending the hands-on lab.